 Q: Do you sell flea collars for cats?

 A: No, because the safest and most effective flea

-We could probably make a lot of money selling flea collars for cats,
+make a lot of money selling flea collars for cats, but we don't

 Q: Help!
 My cat keeps killing birds!

 A: The Royal Society for the Protection of Birds

 - keeping cats indoors when birds are most vulnerable: at least